 As hopeful as this clip was, I still found myself annoyed—not with Hurricane Harvey survivors, the Richard family, but with the circumstance.
 Because this scene and the results are all too familiar.

-For the past few weeks, there have been several debates on climate change, chemtrails, and even spiritual-based theories regarding the natural disasters that have been happening here in the United States.
-But all I could think about during the most recent ones, Harvey and Irma, were the victims; particularly the most marginalized group affected by those as well as previous storms…Black Americans.
+For the past few weeks, there have been several debates on climate change, chemtrails, and even spiritual-based theories regarding the natural disasters that are happening here in the United States.
+But all I could think about during the most recent ones, Harvey and Irma, were the victims; particularly the most marginalized group affected by those storms…Black Americans.

 - Impacted states from Illinois to Louisiana

 - It was the most destructive flood in U.S. history that disproportionately affected African Americans, resulting in more than half a million losing their homes.

 - Hundreds of thousands were displaced from their communities and workplaces.